schollz/zxcvbn/README.md

 - [ ] hookup the break effects in the engine
 - [ ] add play visual on the left bar
 - [ ] show type on the left bar
+- [ ] in chaining, support "*" to multiply patterns?
-- [ ] delete key should move previous line to current line
+- [x] delete key should move previous line to current line

 ## tli syntax